AdaCore/spark2014/lrm/source/introduction.rst

 Generic Language-Independent Requirements
 -----------------------------------------

-The following detail applies to multiple language features and hence are given in a single place to ease readability.
+The following detail relates to higher-level requirements but applies to multiple language features.
+Hence, it is given in a single place to ease readability.

-Definition of Terms for Language-Independent Requirements
+Definition of Terms for Higher-Level Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ensure that if a term is the same or similar to one used in Ada then it means the
-same thing or we deliberately use a different term.
+The following terms are used in the presentation of the higher-level requirements;
+each is intended to have a definition consistent with that when used in
+language definition rules.

 #.
-Hidden state.
+Hidden state: state declared within a package but that is not directly accessible
+   by users of that package.

 #.
-Names.
+Inputs and outputs of a subprogram: the set of data items,
+   including formal parameters, that may be read or written - either directly or indirectly - on a call
+   to that subprogram.

 #.
-Inputs and outputs.
+Global data of a subprogram: the inputs and outputs of a subbprogram, other than the formal
+   parameters.

 #.
-Entire variables.
+Entire variable: a variable that is not a subcomponent of a larger containing variable.

 #.
-Entities.

-#.
-Global data.

-#.
-Mode.

-#.
-Dependency relation: but note that the semantics definition basically gives this.

-#.
-Package (since in theory we are being language-independent).

-#.
-Refinement constituent.

-#.
-Explain the *Refines* function introduced by state refinement.
+Entity: the semantic object that represents a given declaration.

 Abstract State, Hidden State and Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~